-- The current high latitude meteorological station density is extremely sparse and largely limited to - coastal areas.
-Spatially explicit climate datasets for the Arctic derived from atmospheric general 17 - circulation model (GCM) simulations have relatively coarse (0.5 to 3.75 degree) spatial resolutions 18 - and differ substantially depending upon the particular GCM employed in the simulation.
-Efforts to 19 - improve gridded datasets of historical climate conditions for the pan-Arctic would advance the 20 - ability for accurately assessing the spatial patterns of past and projected responses of regional 21 - carbon dynamics for pan-Arctic tundra in a more realistic fashion.
-This has enormous implications 22 - for realistic assessment of the Arctic response to future climate scenarios and the potential of the 23 - Arctic to enhance or mitigate global climate change.
-24 dynamics results from our incomplete understanding of controls over carbon and nitrogen transformations in Arctic soils.
+The current high-latitude meteorological station density is extremely sparse and largely limited to coastal areas.
+Spatially explicit climate datasets for the Arctic derived from atmospheric general circulation model (GCM) simulations have relatively coarse (0.5-3.75 degree) spatial resolutions and differ substantially depending upon the particular GCM employed in the simulation.
+Efforts to improve gridded data sets of historical climate conditions for the pan-Arctic would advance the ability for accurately assessing the spatial patterns of past and projected responses of regional carbon dynamics for pan-Arctic tundra in a more realistic fashion.
+This has enormous implications for realistic assessment of the Arctic response to future climate scenarios and the potential of the Arctic to enhance or mitigate global climate change.

+Uncertainty in the depiction of the role of recalcitrant soil carbon in long-term ecosystem carbon dynamics results from our incomplete understanding of controls over carbon and nitrogen transformations in Arctic soils.
 Mechanistic studies of these issues are needed to improve our ability to model the response of Arctic ecosystems to global change (Clein et al. 2000).
 Also, the causal linkage between temperature and decomposition and nitrogen availability to plants needs to be better understood.
 In particular, the competition between plants and microbes for available nitrogen and nitrogen retention by tundra ecosystems needs further elucidation.